 In 2011, Councilman Brooks was elected to his first term on City Council where he represented the Great District 8.
 An eclectic yet disconnected district, Councilman Brooks campaigned under the motto, “Connecting Diverse Communities,” a rallying cry that spoke to the values of the community and helped him defeat his 38 challengers.
-Councilman Brooks won this race by 2000 votes and made him the youngest Councilperson to be elected in District 8 history.
-This will also be remembered as the race that had the most candidates in municipal history for a single seat.
+In 2015 he ran for re-election and won with 68% of the vote to continue his mission of connecting grass roots to the grass tops.

 Although a growing global leader, it is District 9 in Northeast Denver where Albus feels most at home.
 He lives in the socioeconomically diverse Cole neighborhood with his wife Debi and their three young children, Makai, Kenya and Kaya.

 38th and Blake Station is the first commuter rail station from downtown Denver to DIA.
 This height amendment was created in response to public input on the development of the 38th and Blake Station.
 This height amendment encourages and promotes taller buildings near public transit stations with gradient building heights that lower as they get closer to historic neighborhoods.
 This design will be conscious of access to light and views of the Platte River, and potential traffic concerns.

 Affordable Housing Fund